benresonance-star/Task-Checker/specification.md

 > - **Add Logic Workflow**: Provide an "+ Add Checklist" modal to select and assign master templates to projects.
 > - **Online Documents**: Implement a project-specific file explorer with Firebase Storage integration, global search, and a recursive "Deep List" view mode.
 Grid view features "shapes only" icons (amber folders, blue files) for a modern feel.
 > - **Structured Task Guide**: Implement a collapsible guidance panel with 'What this Task Achieves', orange-themed 'Can I Proceed?' requirements, 'Helpful (Optional)' links/notes, and color-coded Complexity (located under title). **Ensure a responsive modal header with stacked controls for mobile and horizontal alignment for desktop.**
-> - **Progress Focus**: Dedicated 'TEAM TASK FEEDBACK NOTES' area for instance-specific logs, visually separated and prioritizable via guide-collapse.
+> - **Progress Focus**: Dedicated 'MY TASK FEEDBACK' area for instance-specific logs, visually separated and prioritizable via guide-collapse.
 > - **Conditional Visibility**: Hide guide sections from users if they are empty.
-> - **Knowledge Hub & Widgets**: Implement a modular dashboard intelligence center.
-Include **Recent Project Documents** widget (latest 3 files with direct download links) and **Project Progress** widget (visual progress bars and task count analytics across all project checklists).
+> - **Knowledge Hub & Widgets**: Implement a modular dashboard intelligence center positioned directly below the focus card.
+Include **Task Guidance** widget (displaying structured description and additional content), **Can I Proceed?** widget (fully dynamic styling for requirements including item backgrounds), and **My Task Feedback** widget (showing real-time instance-specific logs).
-- **My Notes Widget**: Modular dashboard widget with category filtering, priority flagging, and a **"Clean Entry" collapsible rich-text editor** with fade-in animations and automatic collapse upon entry.
+> - **My Notes Widget**: Modular dashboard widget with category filtering, priority flagging, and a **"Clean Entry" collapsible rich-text editor** with fade-in animations and automatic collapse upon entry.
 > - **Input Stability**: Implement local state synchronization for all hierarchical titles to prevent collaborative cursor jumping.
 >
 > **Deployment**: Configure for Firebase Hosting with a single-page application rewrite rule."

 ---
-*Updated: December 24, 2025 (v1.3.8 - Knowledge Hub Smart Widgets & Vertical Dashboard Stack)*
+*Updated: December 24, 2025 (v1.5.0 - Dynamic Branding & Structural Refinement)*